nwtime/ntpwww/content/en/support/securitynotice/ntpbug2941.md

 ---
 title: "NTP BUG 2941: NAK to the Future: Symmetric association authentication bypass via crypto-NAK"
+description: "Crypto-NAK packets can be used to cause ntpd to accept time from unauthenticated ephemeral symmetric peers by bypassing the authentication required to mobilize peer associations.
+This bug was resolved in NTP 4.2.8p4."
 type: archives
 date: "2015-10-21"
 ---